Return to site

 broken image

-The inner quote from "Rhodes Must Fall" (bold type) cites a June 2, 1877 paper written by Rhodes while at Oxford, entitled, "Confession of Faith", which can be found in full on a University of Oregon webpage.
+The inner quote in bold cites a June 2, 1877 paper written by Rhodes while at Oxford, entitled, "Confession of Faith", which can be found in full on a University of Oregon webpage.
 In this paper, Rhodes purpose appears to be the promotion of the idea of forming a secret society for the expansion of the British Empire and Anglo-Saxon dominance.

 At the bottom of the same webpage you can also find the following: